 Understanding Thai Language-Communication in Thailand

-If you plan to stay in Thailand for any length, you will find it helpful to learn to read and write Thai; however, it isn't necessary; only learning to speak basic Thai for everyday purposes will suffice.
+If you plan to stay in Thailand for any length of time, you will find it helpful to learn to read and write Thai; however, it isn't necessary; only learning to speak basic Thai for everyday purposes will suffice.

 Understanding Thai Language-Communication in Thailand

-Nowadays, most street signs are in English & Thai, and with Google translate + Google maps just a click away, you should never find yourself in a sticky situation like us old-timers used to!
+Nowadays, most street signs are in English and Thai, and with Google Translate and Google Maps just a click away, you should never find yourself in a sticky situation like we old-timers used to!

 The Thai alphabet can feel overwhelming; however, if you want to put in the effort and try to learn to read and write Thai, here's a quick rundown.
 The Thai alphabet is syllabic; words are represented by sounds, not ideograms, as in Chinese, and there are 44 consonants and 21 vowels in The Thai alphabet.
 However, the alphabet, initially created by King Ramkhamhaeng the Great, can be learned quickly with practice.